obreo/CodeCommit_Docker_Build/README.md

       "name": "NAME_OF_CONTAINER",
       "imageUri": "IMAGE_URI_IN_ECR",
-      "memory": 512,   // The amount of memory (in MiB) to allocate to the container "cpu": 256,      // The amount of CPU units to allocate to the container "essential": true,  // Set to true if this container is essential for the task
+      "memory": 512,   // The amount of memory (in MiB) to allocate to the container "CPU": 256,      // The amount of CPU units to allocate to the container "essential": true,  // Set to true if this container is essential for the task

       "portMappings": [